 NativeVision Annual Summer Camp

 NativeVision's annual summer camp provides an opportunity to celebrate all that is positive in the present and future lives of Native youth.
-This year's camp will be held in June, 2016 in Oklahoma City, OK.
+This year's camp will be held in June 9-11, 2016 in Okmulgee, OK hosted by the Muscogee(Creek) Nation.
 There will be six different sports clinics that children can choose: basketball, football, soccer, cross country, lacrosse and volleyball.
 The professional athletes who conduct the NativeVision sports clinics intersperse their athletic teachings with breakout sessions that promote empowerment, discipline, teamwork and the pursuit of education.
 Members of the sponsoring tribe will plan events and feasts to be held at the camp that will promote cultural pride and traditional strengths for the youth who attend.